bytemanproject/jbang-catalog/readme.md

 The usecase for jbang with byteman is that you do not need to download/install byteman manually.
 Useful if exploring things on a new/remote system or in a container.

-## Run applications with jbang and byteman
+## Run applications with Jbang and Byteman

 To run a jar, maven artifact or jbang script with Byteman as agent: